sagemath/trac_to_gh/Issue 2048.md

 # Issue 2048: sage does not have 1048576 users yet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2048

 Original creator: dmharvey